 - your bank's name and logo

-- your name or the name of your parent/legal guardian
+- your name or the name of your parent, partner, or legal guardian

 - the date of the letter